LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 Don't worry too much about the intricate details of what this code is doing.
 Simply note the following points:

 - We are calling the ``AddDbContext<EventDbContext>`` method of the ``services`` object.
 Referencing ``EventDbContext`` here ensures that we are registering the data store that we just created.
 - ``Configuration.GetConnectionString("DefaultConnection")`` will retrieve the database connection string from ``appsettings.json`` that we configured in the previous section.
 This ensures that the data store interacts with the specific database configured there.
-Note that it is possible for an application to have connect to multiple databases.
+Note that it is possible for an application to have connections to multiple databases.
 - The method ``options.UseMySql`` is called.
 This ensures that ``EventDbContext`` is a data store that interacts with a MySQL database.

 .. index:: ! persistent class, primary key